RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Single Version Installation**

 To install a single instance of the ROCm package, access the non-versioned packages.

-You must not install any components from the multi-instance set.
+**Note**: You must not install any components from the multi-instance set.

 For example,